-The Brother DCP-7065DN Monochrome Multi-Function Laser Copier is a $179.99 (Adorama-priced) device that is an affordable option that still meets a users varied needs.
-It has print and copy speeds of up to 27ppm and produce professional-looking output at up to 2400 x 600 dpi.
-Designed for use in an office it has an Ethernet interface that allows multiple users on an office network to share the DCP-7065DN and access its features.
+The Brother DCP-7065DN Monochrome Multi-Function Laser Copier is a $168.89 (Adorama-priced) device that is an affordable option that still meets a users varied needs.
+It has print and copy speeds of up to 24ppm and produce professional-looking output at up to 2400 x 600 dpi.
+Designed for use in an office it supports both Windows and Macintosh operating systems for flexible in house use..

 Entry level systems in this class are increasingly powerful as can be seen in the $119.00 Canon imageCLASS MF4450 Multifunction Laser Printer, available at Adorama.
 You can print and copy pagers in black and white at speeds up to 24 ppm and get a first printed page as quickly as six seconds.
 It has a integrated fax and includes a color scanning capability of up to 9600 dpi (interpolated.)

 The scanner supports 24-bit color and has the ability to scan color images in 9600 x 9600 interpolated resolution.
 The 33.6 Kbps modem is capable of transmitting pages with a 200 x 400 dpi resolution at three seconds a page.